shtrausslearning/Deep-Learning-Projects/C19 Detection using X-Rays/readme.md

 ## Aim

 - The aim of this project is to create a model that will be able to determine from <code>x-rays</code>, which patiets have been labeled corona positive and which are standard x-rays
-- The model will need to find subtle patterns in the images
+- The model will need to find subtle patterns in the images, so we'll need to utilise <code>CNN/code> models & build a <code>binary classifier</code>
 - We will need to find both normal and corona positive x-ray images & utilise the <code>keras</code> deep learning module to classify images
-- We will build a <code>binary classifier</code>

 ## Keywords